 Humans kill because we're not dispassionate, robotic beings.
 We have wants and needs and possess the ability to pursue them.
 We may never know the full explanation of why we behave the way we do, but as we learn more we may find ways to improve ourselves and make murder a thing of the past.

-Learn more about violence and psychology by following the links on the next page.
+Learn more about violence and psychology by following the links below.